gustapinto/api-gatekeeper/README.md

 ## Configuration

 The configuration is done by a yaml file.
-This file path must be provided by the `-config=<path to yaml>` when running the application
+This file path must be provided by the `-config=<path to yaml>` when running the application.
+The configuration properties are:

-### Example

 ```yaml
 api:                        # The application api configuration
   address: "localhost:3000" # The application listen address